 Salvation as the Fulfillment of Our Design

 The grace of God in salvation not only grants us full absolution from the penalty of our sins, but is designed to produce an inner holiness within the redeemed.
-This holiness, being essentially moral, comprehends all our moral dispositions and relations, and thus takes into account our divine design, improving our concordance with it.
+This holiness, being intimately linked with righteousness, comprehends all our moral dispositions and relations, and thus takes into account our divine design, improving our concordance with it.
 True, God created mankind to live in a state of glory that exceeds its natural happiness and aims, but this is to say that His grace restores and exalts nature; it does not negate it.
 Horribly false, then, is the modern mutilation of Galatians 3:28, which teaches that nature is itself destroyed by grace, as if God sought to redeem us from His own creation.
-The true interpretation is that no particular category of nature restricts the openness of salvation; a person of any gender, nationality, or social stratum may obey the gospel and attain life everlasting—at which point he is bound to become sanctified with God’s moral law, including as the law bears upon his racial identity and its station within God’s social design.
+The true interpretation is that no particular category of nature restricts the openness of salvation; a person of any gender, nationality, or social stratum may obey the gospel and attain life everlasting—at which point he is bound to become sanctified with God’s moral law, including as the law bears upon his ethnic and racial identity and its station within God’s social design.
 The Christian view, then, wishes all men, as a consequence of this universally applicable redemption, to honor “the bounds of their habitation,” precisely as God designed the nations to reside.

 Gregory Hood, in arguing for the inefficacy of Christianity, disagrees.
 When writing that the true faith “burns through ties of kinship and blood,” he cites Galatians 3:28 to show how this egalitarian monstrosity is “natural” from the text.
 He likewise criticizes Christianity’s “universalist message of salvation and overall moral and metaphysical outlook,” as well as its doctrine of justification sola fide: